isomerpages/moe-punggolprisch/_co-curriculum/Visual and Performing Arts/Angklung Ensemble.md

 description: ""
 third_nav_title: Visual and Performing Arts
 ---
-##### Vision
+<h4>Vision</h4>

-To be confident performers and responsible team players
+<p style="text-align:justify">To be confident performers and responsible team players</p>

-##### Mission
+<h4>Mission</h4>

-Build on each others’ strengths and weaknesses.
-Work harmoniously as a team to create beautiful music; mirroring the nature of Angklung.
+<p style="text-align:justify">Build on each others’ strengths and weaknesses.
+Work harmoniously as a team to create beautiful music; mirroring the nature of Angklung.</p>

-##### Objective
+<h4>Objective</h4>

-To nurture team spirit among members and that performance is a display of self discipline.
+<p style="text-align:justify">To nurture team spirit among members and that performance is a display of self discipline.</p>

-##### Brief Description of CCA
+<h4>Brief Description of CCA</h4>

-Understanding and appreciating the communal nature of Malay/Indonesian music.
+<p style="text-align:justify">Understanding and appreciating the communal nature of Malay/Indonesian music.
 Angklung instruments require harmony for beautiful music to be produced.
-It builds their character.
+It builds their character.</p>
 <h4>Schedule</h4>
 <p>
 	<table>